harvester/.github/SECURITY.md

 Example of valid reports:

 - XSS on Harvester UI.
-- Privilege escalation through Rancher Manager RBAC.
+- Privilege escalation through Harvester RBAC.

 If you are unsure, check the types of issues NOT to report below.